For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 If you’re undergoing fertility treatment or at least considering it, you know how daunting the process can be.
 While the pregnancy rates associated with treatment are promising, rare complications can occur – one of them being ovarian hyperstimulation syndrome (OHSS).

-OHSS, a condition characterized by ovarian enlargement with or without abdominal distension and discomfort, occurs when a woman’s ovaries over-respond to fertility medication designed to induce egg development (controlled ovarian stimulation).
-Symptoms can include:
+OHSS, a condition characterized by ovarian enlargement with or without abdominal distension and discomfort, occurs when a woman’s ovaries have an exaggerated response to fertility medication designed to induce oocyte – or egg – development (controlled ovarian stimulation).

 Before embarking on treatment, here’s what you need to know about OHSS: